matallo/matall.in/README.md

 Tests can be launched with [Jest](https://facebook.github.io/jest/) running the following command in the terminal:

 ```
-yarn test
+yarn run test
 ```

 ### Lint

-Finally, JS files can be checked with ESLint to keep a consistent styleguide, running the following command in the terminal.
+Finally, JS files can be checked with [ESLint](http://eslint.org/) to keep a consistent styleguide, running the following command in the terminal.

 ```
-gulp lint
+yarn run lint
 ```